gregist/gregist.github.io/_drafts/Physics-for-Girlfriends.md

 $$ M=\frac{4}{3} \pi R^3 \times \frac{3 H^2}{8\pi G} = \frac{H^2 R^3}{2 G} = \frac{R}{2 G} \Rightarrow R=2GM $$

 The conjecture is not true because the singularity should have killed us.
 Alas, it did not.
 In fact, our universe has been behaving more like a whitehole, in the sense that it sprung from a singularity and coughed out all sorts of weird stuff.
-However, the resemblance of cosmic horizon to blackhole horizons does bear some intersting physical insights.
+However, the resemblance of cosmic horizon to blackhole horizons does bear some interesting physical insights.